 Take on friends individually or team-up and take on other teams online.
 With 3 races, 1000+ maps, and the ability to play 20 simultaneous games at once, this is a mobile gaming classic that’s grown old very gracefully indeed.

 Do you have any favorite cross-platform games that you play with your friends?
-The list is ever-growing, so do add yours in the comments below.
+Tell us down in the comments.